imashwani/Genetic-algo/README.md

 # Genetic-algo

+This is a small project for Artificial Intelligence course of 6th sem B.Tech.

-This is a small project that i used as an intro to Genetic Algorithm implemetation.
+This program(code) is a basic Genetic Algorithm implemetation.

 If you want to run the code visit [here](https://sandbox.cs50.io/57d350a3-3265-46cc-a597-c2f738785e7e)